carpentries-incubator/ml4bio-workshop/planning/post-survey.md

 2. Do you expect to use the ml4bio software again for research?
 3. Did the workshop meet your expectations?
 4. Which of your workshop expectations were not met?
 5. How comfortable would you be training classifiers for a research project?
+(1-3)
+- 1: Uncomfortable, wouldn't know where to start
+- 3: Completely comfortable, would require no outside help
 6. Which workshop topics were most valuable for you?
 7. Which workshop topics would be difficult for you to explain to a friend at a high level?
 8. Do you think the website layout was appropriate?